14 Data transformation

 Unlike the other verbs, arrange() ignores grouping by default.
 If you want to sort within groups, set .by_group = TRUE.

 arrange() is pure display.
-It does not change the data, only the order of rows.
-No information is added or removed.
-But a well-sorted table can reveal patterns that a jumbled one hides.
+No information is added or removed, only the order of rows changes.
+But a well-sorted table can reveal patterns that a jumbled one hides, and sometimes the five core verbs are not quite enough to expose them.

 14.7 More verbs